SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 In severe cases the FOREX market will not even accept your currency, in which case you have bigger problems than monetary economics.
-Almost all nations today can operate a FOREX desk, and should always find takers for their currency if they are imposing domestic tax liabilities payable only in their unit of account.
+Almost all nations today can operate a FOREX desk, and should always find takers for their currency if they are imposing *and enforcing* domestic tax liabilities payable only in their unit of account.
 (The 'unit of account' being equivalent to the tax credit, which was misunderstood by Palley in the note above --- the state unit of account need not be the tax credit, but almost invariably is!)

 Basket case nations like Ecuador (converting to USD) and Argentina (using a dual currency) and Venezuela (oligarchs looting billions and converting bolivar to USD) are not cases proving MMT is false, because they're not employing an MMT Base Case system.
+On the other hand, MMT very well describes their predicaments, so they "prove MMT" by counterfactual, showing you what happens when you do not understand MMT.

 The better way to understand all this is to understand the purpose of exporting real
 goods: the exports pay for the imports.
 They are a price you pay for keeping pass-through inflation under control while receiving a few nice imports.

+Keeping inflation under control for a non-convertible fiat currency is not a financial problem, it's a psychological problem.
+People do not like to see prices go up *even when their real wage is appreciating!*  Go figure.
+Not a fault of MMT, but a psychological problem an MMT system has to psychologically socially overcome if they are under foreign imperialist or import embargo pressures.

+I mean, you'd better figure out how to combat the false psychology, or you'll end up being a dictator like Castro, or simply collapse into something much worse --- neoliberal slaves to the IMF and Washington Consensus.
+MMT is only going to *help* fix the false psychology, not hinder.

 The way to remove the damaging neoliberal psychological effect of inflation is to raise domestic production over time.
 You cannot do this any better than with full